LeXPLORE-Platform/acousticdopplercurrentprofiler/README.md

 - **System integration**: VmDAS
 - **Accuracy**:             ​±0.3% of measured velocity ± 0.3 cm/s
 - **Setup**:                Bin size: 0.25 m; Averaging ensemble interval: 10 minutes; Number of pings per ensemble varies with the deployment period
-- **Deployment depth**: varies with the deployment period (8-28 m), see `scripts/parameters.json` for more information
+- **Deployment depth**: varies with the deployment period (8-28 m), see `notes/parameters.json` for more information

 ### Downward-looking RDI 300 kHz (deep velocities and backscattering)
 - **Brand, Model & SN**:    Teledyne RD Instruments, Workhorse Sentinel 300 kHz, SN 20360 (before 12.01.2023), SN 20847 (after 19.01.2023)
 - **System integration**: VmDAS
 - **Accuracy**:             ±1.0% of measured velocity ± 0.5 cm/s
 - **Setup**:                Bin size: 1 m; Averaging ensemble interval: 10 minutes; Number of pings per ensemble varies with the deployment period
-- **Deployment depth**: varies with the deployment period (8-29 m), see `scripts/parameters.json` for more information
+- **Deployment depth**: varies with the deployment period (8-29 m), see `notes/parameters.json` for more information

+### Upward-looking RDI 300 kHz (velocities and backscattering over the entire water column)
+- **Brand, Model & SN**:    Teledyne RD Instruments, Workhorse Sentinel 300 kHz, SN 20360
+- **System integration**: VmDAS
+- **Accuracy**:             ±1.0% of measured velocity ± 0.5 cm/s
+- **Setup**:                Bin size: 1 m; Averaging ensemble interval: 10 minutes; 584 pings per ensemble
+- **Deployment depth**: 81 m, see `notes/parameters.json` for more information

-More information about Workhorse Sentinel ADCPs can be found in the manuals in the foler `notes`.
+More information about Workhorse Sentinel ADCPs can be found in the manuals in the folder `notes`.

 ## Geospatial Information

-The two ADCPs are deployed 35 m north-east of LéXPLORE: 46°30′02.057″N, 6°39′39.741″E.
+The two first ADCPs are deployed 35 m north-east of LéXPLORE: 46°30′02.057″N, 6°39′39.741″E.
+The upward-looking RDI 300 kHz is deployed to the west of the LéXPLORE perimeter: 46°30′02.92″N, 6°39′32.29″E.

 ## Temporal coverage
-- start: July 2020
+- start: July 2020 for the two first ADCPs, October 2023 for the upward-looking RDI 300 kHz
 - stop: live dataset

 ## Scripts